Skip to main content

 Deployment note

 This API is intended to run on a machine where Convert-Pheno and its dependencies are already installed.
 In practice, the containerized setup is the easiest way to expose it as a local service.
-The Perl/Mojolicious wrapper is configured for HTTPS when run with hypnotoad, while the Python/FastAPI wrapper is typically served over plain HTTP in local uvicorn examples unless TLS is added explicitly or terminated upstream.
+The Perl/Mojolicious wrapper is configured for HTTPS when run with hypnotoad, while the Python/FastAPI wrapper is typically served over HTTP(s) in local uvicorn examples depending on whether TLS is configured directly or terminated upstream.

 See: